DokusCore/DokusCore--Metabolism/README.md

 file of `DokusCore` itself and at `_Modules = { Metabolism }` set it to `true`.
 If left to `false` the core will create its own character on ID 1 and not the multi characters plugin

 ---
+# Install DokusCore withing 10 minutes!
+Simply [Download](https://github.com/DokusCore/Server-Prebuild) the prebuild server that has the server and all its features <br>
+pre-Installed.
+Simply add your server artifacts and configure the cfg files, <br>
+inject the database and you're done!

+---
 # Plugin Information